Roger Mayer (engineer)

 Roger Mayer is an electrical engineer who developed several electric guitar effects, including the Octavia, a fuzz effects pedal which also doubled signal frequency, with a sound that was not attainable by simply connecting an octave pedal and a fuzz pedal together.
 The effect was popularized by Jimi Hendrix, and can be heard during the solos on the song "Purple Haze".

-The Octavia, as well as several other effects, are still being produced under Roger Mayer's name.
+The Octavia, as well as several other effects, are still being produced under Roger Mayer's name, plus a range of innovative studio recording equipment.

 Background

 Mayer was originally an acoustic engineer working for the British Admiralty on underwater research projects.
 At a time when guitar effects were virtually unknown, he designed and built fuzz boxes for leading English guitarists such as Big Jim Sullivan, Jimmy Page, and Jeff Beck.
 His effects can be heard on P.J.
 Proby singles such as "Hold Me" (1964) and on numerous Yardbirds tracks.

 Mayer was awarded 'Innovator of the Year Award 2018' by Vintage Guitar magazine not for a particular product, for his work and design across the board.